lzwjava/blog-source/_posts/2025-01-07-barrier-en.md

 title: How to Register on Any Platform, Regardless of Nationality
 ---

-I am a Chinese citizen and a software engineer pursuing the latest technology.
-It is frustrating to see many products banning China.
-I am still working on my associate degree, hoping that one day I can work outside China.
-However, I am somewhat okay with removing internet barriers based on nationality.
+I am a Chinese citizen and a software engineer focused on the latest technology.
+It's frustrating to see many products banning access from China.
+Although I’m still working on my associate degree and hope to work outside China someday, I will remain in China for a few more years.
+In the meantime, I'd like to share some information about overcoming internet barriers based on nationality.

 ## Email